 The Care Act is a new law about care and support for adults in England.
 Before the Care Act, there were many different laws and pieces of government guidance about how care and support should be delivered.
 These could be confusing and made it difficult for people to find out what they are entitled to.
-The Care Act brings everything together under one law.
+The Care Act brings everything together under a single law.

 The Care Act places new duties and responsibilities on councils for care and support for adults in their area.